ethereum/portal-network-specs/state-network.md

-# Execution State Sub-Protocol
+# Execution State Network

-This document is the specification for the subprotocol that supports on-demand availability of state data from the execution chain.
+This document is the specification for the sub-protocol that supports on-demand availability of state data from the execution chain.

 ## Overview